 The New England School of Metalwork is a full 501-C3 non-profit educational facility devoted to the promotion and strengthening of metalworking skills.
 Started in 2000 and located in Auburn, Maine, the concept of the school was developed by Maine Oxy, a local welding distributor and Dereck Glaser, a local artisan metalsmith.
 After several years of individuals inquiring about welding skills and ornamental metalwork instruction the decision was made to build the school.
 We set to the task of designing and planning a dual purpose facility for metalsmithing and welding.

 In February of 2000 the newly constructed 2900 square foot facility opened its doors for the first class.
 Our metalsmithing studio is thoughtfully designed and fully equipped for up to six students.
 A line of coal forges and gas forges form six stations, each equipped with a full array of hand tools, anvils and vises.
 Two large pneumatic power hammers, treadle hammer and hydraulic press and an ever growing assortment of power and hand tooling.
 Also sharing the space is a fully equipped, state of the art welding school.
 Courses are currently being offered in MIG welding, TIG welding, Shielded Metal Arc Welding of various skill levels and materials.

 Since 2002 the New England School of Metalwork has had nearly 75% of its courses approved for VA benefit.
-You can use your VA benefit for Blacksmithing, Bladesmithing or Welding, call or email us for further information.
+You can use your VA benefit for Blacksmithing, Bladesmithing or Welding, current COE needs to be provided and call or email us for further information.